RoboTech-URJC/RobotechServer-Project/developer_guide.md

 ```
 where *new_issue* is the branch where you are working and you sould have created previously.

-But, you have already to do one thing yo upload to create the pull request.
+But, you have already to do one thing to upload to create the pull request.
 If go to your forked repsitory, you will see a message like this:

 ![Imagen](https://github.com/RoboTech-URJC/RobotechServer-Project/blob/master/docs/developer_guide2.png)